no-chris/chord-symbol/API.md

 If you want to be able to filter your exception in error handling, or to pass the chord object in its current state, use [custom error types](https://github.com/no-chris/chord-symbol/blob/master/src/helpers/ChordParsingError.js)
 - To fail the rendering, simply return `null`.
-Warning: if you throw an exception in a rendering filter, `ChordSymbol` will not catch it and you will need to handle it yourself.
+Warning: if you throw an exception in a rendering filter, `ChordSymbol` will not catch it and the client code will need to handle it.
+Don't do that!

 **Kind**: global typedef
 **Returns**: [<code>Chord</code>](#Chord) \| <code>Null</code> - - Either the modified chord object, or `null` to cancel the processing and skip the remaining filters.